Siren suit: In popular culture

 Winston Churchill was a famous wearer, having a pin stripe version, which he wore during the war years and then for portraits by Oscar Nemon and Frank O. Salisbury in the 1950s.
 Another suit, made of bottle-green velvet, was created for him by Turnbull & Asser.
 Austin Reed also made him a suit.
 In 2002, one of his grey pinstripe suits was sold for £29,875.

 These suits form a common motif in descriptions of war-time childhoods.

 Children's siren suits

 Although early siren suits were fashionable, siren suits for children were more geared towards comfort for the children seeking shelter during an air raid rather than style.
 The children's suits were advertised as onesies "knitted with 10 ounces of 4-ply wool"; they were not marketed as being for protection during air raids like men's siren suits.
 The suits featured a fur-lined hood to keep the child's head and ears warm as they sought shelter.

 Women's siren suits

 In addition to being protective gear, siren suits for women were fashion statements and were marketed as such to avoid causing fear regarding the threat of raids.
-"Women are depicted as wearing highly fashionable siren suits but are not running to or hiding in an air raid shelter.
-The woman on the right even wears the hood over her hair and hangs her purse over her shoulder to complement the look of the siren suit".
 Some women claimed wearing the siren suit "protected their modesty" in a comfortable way.